 Eat Your Way Around the Globe

-Thanks to Toronto’s massively diverse population, fuelled by waves of immigration from all over the world, the city is home to a wealth of global cuisines—everything from Sri Lankan to Salvadorean to Ethiopian.
-Chinese, Korean, and Japanese food all have a strong foothold here, with plenty of long-running mom and pop restaurants, but Asian food chains have recently taken interest in Toronto, bringing in award-winning ramen, specialty desserts, and a glut of bubble tea shops.
-A crop of Indigenous cooks has also begun entrenching traditional First Nations foods in the city’s restaurant scene at spots like NishDish and Pow Wow Cafe.
-If you get the chance, pop by the tiny Market 707 on Dundas Square, where a global mix of food businesses offer their own spin on home cooking
+Thanks to Toronto’s massively diverse population, fueled by waves of immigration from all over the world, the city is home to a wealth of global cuisines—everything from Sri Lankan to Salvadorean to Ethiopian.
+Chinese, Korean, and Japanese food all have a strong foothold here, with plenty of long-running mom-and-pop restaurants, trendy food chains, hole-in-the-wall joints, and extravagant multi-plate tasting menus.
+Some top picks include the plant-based Avelo Restaurant on Nicholas Street, Canoe Restaurant and Bar for great views of the city or the elegant Richmond Station.
+Be sure to sample some traditional inspired Indigenous dishes at spots like NishDish and Pow Wow Cafe.
+If you get the chance, pop by Market 707 on Dundas Square, a street food market where all the vendors are housed within shipping containers offering a global mix of cuisine.

 If you’re a film buff, you’re likely already familiar with the Toronto International Film Festival (TIFF), which takes over Toronto every September and rivals Cannes for Hollywood star power.
-A number of hotly-anticipated movies make their debut here, with stars and directors flying in to walk the red carpet and appear for panels and Q&As.
+A number of hotly anticipated movies make their debut here, with stars and directors flying in to walk the red carpet and appear for panels and Q&As.
 The action isn’t over once the stars leave town; the film festival’s main hub, the TIFF Bell Lightbox, hosts special screenings year-round.
-Meanwhile, Hot Docs, North America’s biggest documentary festival, lands in May, as does queer film fest Inside Out—and horror buffs won’t want to miss Toronto After Dark in October.
+Meanwhile, Hot Docs, North America’s biggest documentary festival, lands in May, as does queer film fest Inside Out which runs until the first week in June—and horror buffs won’t want to miss Toronto After Dark in October.